MarcoMelucci99/MarcoMelucci99/README.md

 # **🤖 Hello there, I'm Marco Melucci!** 👋

-## 🔐 *Cybersecurity Enthusiast | 📊 Master's Degree in Data Analysis*
+## 🔐 Cybersecurity Enthusiast | 📊 Master's Degree in Data Analysis

 #  About Me 🧑‍💻
-Hi!
 I'm a passionate tech enthusiast currently studying at **Cyber Hackademy Unina**.
 I have a **Master's degree in Data Analysis**, and my curiosity has always pushed me to explore different fields.

 What sets me apart?
 I love connecting the dots between different disciplines, using my cross-disciplinary skills to approach problems from **a unique and innovative perspective**.